Our recruitment process

 -

-After you've submitted your application, you'd typically get an update within 5 working days.
-If you have applied for a role (e.g. an entry-level role) which will have a lot of interest, it may take a little longer to get feedback over to you.
+After you’ve submitted your application, you’d typically get an update within 5 working days.
+If you have applied for a role (eg an entry-level role) that will have a lot of interest, it may take a little longer to get feedback to you.

 -